Elektrobit/elos/doc/userManual.rst

    .event.severity 3 LE

-Only match events releated to security incidents with severity ``warning`` or higher. (note: severity is 1 == FATAL to 6 == VERBOSE )
+Only matching events related to security incidents with severity ``warning`` or higher. (note: severity is 1 == FATAL to 6 == VERBOSE )

 ::